The College of Education

 Click here for descriptions of all classes taught at the undergraduate level.
 Course descriptions can also be found online in MyCentral.

-The University of Central Missouri’s Teacher Education Programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-Many UCM educator preparation programs are also nationally recognized by their specialized professional associations.
+The University of Central Missouri’s teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Conceptual Framework Information

-The philosophical underpinnings of the UCM reflective practice model are described in the Conceptual Framework of the Teacher Education Program.
+The philosophical underpinnings of the UCM reflective practice model are described in the Conceptual Framework for Teacher Education.

 The Central educator is a competent, caring, reflective practitioner committed to the premise that all can learn.